A-lang209/Analyzing-failed-Taxi-orders/README.md

 # Analyzing-failed-Taxi-orders

-A 3-sentence summary of what you analyzed and the main takeaway (e.g., Analyzed taxi request logs to diagnose why orders fail.
-Discovered a supply shortage during morning commute rush hours leading to a spike in system timeouts).
+Analyzed taxi request logs to diagnose why orders fail.
+Discovered a supply shortage during morning commute rush hours leading to a spike in system timeouts.

 Key Tech Stack: Python, Pandas, Seaborn, Matplotlib.

 1) README.md (The homepage of your project)
 2) notebooks/ (Contains your Google Colab or Jupyter Notebook)